animo/easy-ssi/README.md

 ### Plugins

-Plugins facilitate easy integration with existing initiatives and technologies.
+Plugins facilitate easy integration with initiatives and/or technologies.

 #### Implemented